DanielOrmeno/ng-todo/README.md

 # To Do List

 This to do app is built in Angular 6, using Firebase as the database.
+Enter any valid email and a password greater than 6 characters to get access (there may be a short delay of a few seconds).
+All tasks will be associated with this email address, so you can log in at your convenience.

 ## Current features